Professional Studies, Master of

 - Information Systems

 - Strategic Intelligence

-The two standard courses include ORLD 5050 Ethical, Evidence-Based Decision Making (0,3 cr) and AA 5221 Applied Analytics & Methods I (0,3 cr).
-The standard capstone includes a series of 3 1-credit Master’s Research Project coursework where you will be expected to demonstrate competencies from both your primary and secondary concentration.
+The two standard courses include ORLD 5050 Ethical, Evidence-Based Decision Making and AA 5221 Applied Analytics & Methods I. The standard capstone includes a series of three one-credit master’s research project coursework where you will be expected to demonstrate competencies from both your primary and secondary concentration.

-This multi-disciplinary Master of Professional Studies structure prioritizes applied research skills, ethical evidence-based problem solving, and the integration of theory and practice across two or more disciplines.
-By engaging a multi-disciplinary approach to problem solving, students will develop their capacity to identify, delineate, and research key problems, building an empowered learning approach to enhance their own professional careers.
+SLU's multi-disciplinary Master of Professional Studies structure prioritizes applied research skills, ethical evidence-based problem solving, and the integration of theory and practice across two or more disciplines.
+By engaging a multi-disciplinary approach to problem solving, students will develop their capacity to identify, delineate and research key problems, building an empowered learning approach to enhance their own professional careers.

-- Most successful applicants have an undergraduate grade point average of 3.00 or better
+- Most successful applicants have an undergraduate grade point average of 3.0 or better.

 Requirements for International Students

 All admission policies and requirements for domestic students apply to international students along with the following:

 - Applicants must demonstrate English language proficiency.
 Some examples of demonstrated English language proficiency include minimum score requirements for the following standardized tests: \